Eljero Elia: Personal life

-Elia made headlines when he had a severe infection due to a poorly applied tattoo, due to feeling uncomfortable wearing the shirt, leading Hamburg's neighbours Werder Bremen have since banned their players from getting tattoos.
+Elia made headlines in 2011 when he had a severe infection due to a poorly applied tattoo, due to feeling uncomfortable wearing the shirt, leading Hamburg's neighbours Werder Bremen have since banned their players from getting tattoos.
 Another occurred in May 2016 when Elia had a tattoo with the name Feyenoord misspelt.
 Along with Demy de Zeeuw and Gregory van der Wiel, he founded a brand called BALR.
 He also opened a record label, The Culture.

-Eljero Elia survived when his Lamborghini Urus collided with 3 other cars along the A4 motorway near Leiden in the Netherlands on 4 October 2025 around 9:45 pm when his Lamborghini Urus collided with three other vehicles.
-The Lamborghini Urus was carrying Elia, his wife and two friends.
+Elia survived a car crash along the A4 motorway near Leiden in the Netherlands in October 2025 when his Lamborghini Urus collided with three other vehicles.
+The Urus was carrying Elia, his wife and two friends.